ED Wait Times in Greenville: Get The Facts

 Our virtual care platform – ECU Health Now – is always available to provide fast, convenient care from any location.
 Visit ECUHealthNow.org to learn more.

 New separate ECU Health urgent care facilities for adults and minors will open within a year.
-While this will not completely solve the challenge, it will help connect patients to urgent care resources in a location outside the ED.
+While this will not solve wait times in the ED, it will help connect patients to urgent care resources in a location outside the ED.

 Dedicated case managers for behavioral health patients in the ED

 When behavioral health patients can’t access the care they need in the community, they often end up in the ED.
-ECU Health has established a dedicated behavioral health case management team which is specifically designed to help behavioral health patients get connected to the resources they need outside the ED.
+ECU Health has set up a dedicated behavioral health case management team which is designed to help patients get connected to the resources they need outside the ED.

 More technology to render care more efficiently